 Get Your Free Printable Gingerbread Lesson Plans Here

 Think these gingerbread activities will be a ton of fun for your preschoolers?
-Download your own copy by clicking the image below.
+Download and add these ideas to your gingerbread unit by grabbing your own copy!
+Click the image below.

 I’m Sarah, an educator turned stay-at-home-mama of five!
 I’m the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
 I’ve taught a range of levels, from preschool to college and a little bit of everything in between.
 Right now my focus is teaching my children and running a preschool from my home.
 Credentials include: Bachelors in Art, Masters in Curriculum and Instruction.